rmuit/copernica-api/README.md

   throw an exception for anything possibly-strange and have those constants to suppress them) has created a tight coupling between both classes.
-- The division of responsibilities between CopernicaRestAPI and CopernicaRestClient is suboptimal / should ideally be rewritten.
+- The division of responsibilities between CopernicaRestAPI and RestClient is suboptimal / should ideally be rewritten.
 Indications of this:
   - Some 'communication from the API to the client class' is done through exceptions.
-This results in the many constants to suppress exceptions (which are much more in number / more illogical than needed if the code were set up differently), and the fact that the exception message must now contain the full response body in order for CopernicaRestClient to access it.
+This results in the many constants to suppress exceptions (which are much more in number / more illogical than needed if the code were set up differently), and the fact that the exception message must now contain the full response body in order for RestClient to access it.
-  - At the moment it is impossible to for CopernicaRestClient to get to the headers of responses to GET requests, because they are not inside exception messages.
+  - At the moment it is impossible to for RestClient to get to the headers of responses to GET requests, because they are not inside exception messages.

 It's likely that the next step in the evolution of this code will be to bite the bullet and get rid of CopernicaRestAPI / make it only a very thin layer (only to enable emulating API calls by tests).
-All this is unimportant for 'the 99.99% case' though, which should only use CopernicaRestClient directly and doesn't need to use the illogical constants.
-It could take years until the next rewrite as long as the current code just works, for all practical applications we encounter.
+All this is unimportant for 'the 99.99% case' though, which should only use RestClient directly and doesn't need to use the illogical constants.
+It could take years until the next rewrite, as long as the current code just works for all practical applications we encounter.

 ### Extra branches